 Alternatively, projects repowering or reconfiguring capacity of less than 5 MW may qualify for the ISP.

 If the Project meets the Independent Study criteria, the Reliability Assessment is performed separately.
 Completion of the Upgrades identified in that study is sufficient for the Project to operate with Energy-Only Deliverability Status.
-If the Interconnection Customer seeks Full or Partial Capacity Deliverability Status, then the Deliverability Assessment is performed in conjunction with the next cluster.
+If the Interconnection Customer seeks Full or Partial Capacity Deliverability Status, then the On-Peak Deliverability Assessment is performed in conjunction with the next cluster.
+If the Interconnection Customer requests Off-Peak Deliverability Status, then the Off-Peak Deliverability Assessment is performed in conjunction with the next cluster.

 Fast Track Process